-In addition to the projects listed above, the Transportation Commission supports ongoing City efforts that enhance the ability to manage traffic congestion.
-Specifically, the Commission endorses continued implementation and refinement of Bellevue's Transportation Demand Management (TDM) program that has been shown to reduce the growth in vehicle trips by 3-5% within the study area.
+In addition to the projects listed above, the Transportation Commission supports ongoing City efforts that enhance the ability to manage growth of traffic congestion.
+Specifically, the Commission endorses continued implementation and refinement of Transportation Demand Management (TDM) strategies that have been shown to reduce the growth in vehicle trips by 3-5% within the study area.
 The Commission also supports the Bellevue College Connector project that removes most buses from the 150th Avenue SE & SE Eastgate Way intersection and provides a quicker and more reliable transit pathway between Eastgate and the rest of the region.
-Lastly, community input during the study identified that Factoria Boulevard SE between SE 38th Street and SE Coal Creek Parkway experiences consistent PM peak period congestion.
+Lastly, community input during the study identified that Factoria Boulevard SE between SE 26th Street and SE Coal Creek Parkway experiences consistent PM peak period congestion.
 This portion of Factoria Boulevard SE was outside the scope of this study and it is the Transportation Commission's recommendation that another study be prepared to identify traffic congestion reduction opportunities along this corridor.

 Compared to the 2035 Baseline, the recommended projects reduce traffic congestion in the Eastgate/Factoria area.
-The projects will also accommodate Bellevue's Multimodal Level of Service standards and guidelines for pedestrian, bicycle, and transit travel and can be constructed with minimal impacts to area homes and businesses.
-Thus, the recommended projects meet Bellevue's goals for a balanced multimodal transportation system that supports growth and development.
+The projects will also accommodate Bellevue's Multimodal Level-of-Service standards and guidelines for pedestrian, bicycle, and transit travel and can be constructed with minimal impacts to area homes and businesses.
+Thus, the recommended projects provide a balanced multimodal transportation system that supports growth and development.